grauds/clematis.doc/docs/recipe-book/testing/to-be-true.md

 # The Difference Between toBe, toBeTruthy and toBeTrue

-These methods are coming from [Jasmine](https://jasmine.github.io) testing framework.
+These methods are coming from the [Jasmine](https://jasmine.github.io) testing framework.

 ## toBe